The property sector has been known to have a traditional way of conducting itself, even as the property business has changed beyond recognition.

 “Live chat enables website visitors to interact with the online estate agent or property business at a personal level, making the website much less of a passive shop window and more a virtual walk-in property agency”

-“You don’t have the demand on resources, or the associated negative possibilities, of a call centre,” Russell observes, “but you do have a means of improving the customer experience by personalising it.”
+“You don’t have the demand on resources, or the associated negative possibilities, of a call centre,” Paul observes, “but you do have a means of improving the customer experience by personalising it.”